 However, once the vegetation comes back, the path will return to being overgrown and not so easy to follow.

-The trail heads up the first hump, and offers some more incredible views of the Grose Valley (seriously, this walk just keeps giving, with stunning view after stunning view).
+The trail heads up the first hump, and offers some more incredible views of the Grose Valley (seriously, this walk just keeps on giving, with stunning view after stunning view).

 In fact, this is where you’ll find the best views on the whole Mount Hay trail, so you don’t have to keep going to the top unless you want to complete the trail - something we’re always guilty of!